vekamo/mwc-wallet/README.md

 To use the command-line wallet, we recommend using the latest release from the Releases page.
 There are distributions for Linux, MacOS and Windows.

-Full documentation outlining how to use the command line wallet can be found on [Grin's Wiki](https://github.com/mimblewimble/docs/wiki/Wallet-User-Guide)
+Full documentation outlining how to use the command line wallet can be found on [MWC's Wiki](https://github.com/mwcproject/docs/wiki/Wallet-User-Guide)

 # License